MovingBlocks/TempDoc/Block-definitions-(JSON).md

 **supportRequired**     | _true, false_ | false | Specify whether the block should be destroyed when no longer attached to any other block. **Only works for vertically adjacent blocks - e.g. grass is removed if the ground under it is destroyed**

 ## Tiles
-By default, a block will try to use a tile texture with a matching filename. e.g. A block defined in Grass.json will use the block tile Grass.png from the same module.
+By default, a block will try to use a tile texture with a matching filename. e.g. A block defined in Grass.block will use the block tile Grass.png from the same module.

 You can specify a different tile to be used with the "tile" property: